syberant/evolvim/NEAT-like plan.md

 ## Biological recombination
 TODO

+## NEAT recombination
+for every gene:
+- inherit randomly if it exists in both parents
+- otherwise inherit from the one parent who has it **OR** maybe inherit it **OR** only inherit if it's from the fittest parent

 ## Possible changes to NEAT
 To stop a constant growth of the genome:
 - have a mutation delete disabled genes